davon24/sentinel/docs/README.rules.syslog.mac.md

 ```
 sentinel update-rule watch-syslog-rule-1 '{"config":"watch-syslog","search":"error","data":["eventMessage","messageType","category"]}'
 ```
-The search rule searches through the text data in ["eventMessage","messageType","category"] for the word 'error'.
+The rule searches for the word 'error' through the text data values in ["eventMessage","messageType","category"].

 Any data that matches a rule is added to the occurrence table.